TheRealNin/ns2-rebirth/rebirth.md

 ## Changes for July 27
 * Focus now does +50% instead of +33% damage
+* Lerk glide is no longer perfectly silent (unless you have silence)
 * Wraith is now a separate life form from Fade
 * Wraith left-click energy requirements reduced
 * Improved all projectile physics